Gravity standing on McAfee Knob

 Tuesday, June 6, 2017

-The forecast was correct, and our plan to wait until today for McAfee Knob was going as we hoped.
+The forecast was correct.
+Our plan to wait until today for McAfee Knob was going to work.

-The weather cleared overnight, so it was going to be a good day to get our picture taken on the rock overhang standing above the Catawba Valley.
+The weather cleared overnight, and we knew it would be a good day to take pictures on the rock overhang standing above the Catawba Valley.

 Weather Sunny and warm, with a nice breeze in the morning